mushfiqur47/flash/docs/Introduction.md

 Flash is fast and lightweight php web framework.
 Flash framework is very simple and easy to learn. even if you are new in web development don't worry you will love this framework.

-  - Flash is fast and powerful web framework.
+  - Fast and powerful web framework.
+  - Extremely Light Weight.
+  - MVT Architecture.
+  - You can build RESTful APIs faster.
+  - Security and XSS Filtering.
-  - It's very simple and easy to learn.
+  - Simple and easy to learn.
-  - Easy to create API and Web Services.
   - Easy to deploy on any server.

 ### Flash architecture